 The healthcare sector has been struggling to keep up with the pace of innovation in recent years.
 In particular, adopting new technologies has been lagging behind other industries.
-However, blockchain technology has a lot of potential to transform healthcare.
+However, blockchain technology has a lot of potentials to transform healthcare.

 Blockchain is a distributed database that allows for secure, transparent, and tamper-proof transactions.
 This makes it ideal for storing sensitive data, such as medical records.
 Furthermore, blockchain can be used to create smart contracts that automate certain processes in healthcare.